Bruno Manser: Arrest attempts

 Manser was first arrested on 10 April 1986 after being spotted by police inspector Lores Matios.
 He was delivering a document for Kelabit chiefs at Long Napir to sign to confirm their wish of further protecting their territories.
 At the same time, Matios was also on holiday at Long Napir.
 He immediately arrested Manser for breaking immigration law and brought him to Limbang police station for interrogation.
 Manser was not handcuffed, as the inspector did not carry them while on holiday.
 During the 90-minute ride to Limbang, the Land Rover that carried Manser came close to running out of petrol.
 While the vehicle stopped to refuel after crossing a bridge, Manser was urinating at the side of the road.
 While Matios was steps away giving orders to subordinates, Manser took the opportunity to run away, dive into dense undergrowth, and run across the Limbang river by jumping from stone to stone.
 Matios shouted at him and used his pistol to fire two shots at Manser, but he successfully escaped capture.

 On 14 November 1986, Manser met with James Ritchie, a reporter from the New Straits Times, in an isolated hut in the Limbang jungles.
 Ritchie came by helicopter to interview Manser.
 After the interview, Ritchie told Manser that: "As a human being, you are right.
 Yet as a citizen of this country I have to say no to you, Please don't be angry with me if the story doesn't sound too good."
 After Ritchie's team left, Manser stayed in the hut until the next day.
 As he went to the mouth of the Meté river to wash himself, he noticed a boat mooring at the river.
 He heard a friendly voice called him, "Oh, Laki Dja-au!" but instead saw two soldiers pursuing him.
 The soldiers were instructed to capture Manser alive without firing any bullets.
 Manser immediately put down his blowpipe and a rucksack on the river bank, then dove into the river and disappeared under the heavy undergrowth of the forest floor.
 Manser successfully evaded capture, but he lost seven months of his drawings and notebooks in the rucksack.
-Feeling betrayed, Manser wrote a complaint letter against Ritchie to New Straits Times and was published on 1 February 1987.
-However, Ritchie denied any involvement in Manser arrest.
+Feeling betrayed, Manser wrote a complaint letter against Ritchie to the New Straits Times and it was published on 1 February 1987.
+However, Ritchie denied any involvement in Manser's arrest.

 On 25 March 1990, Manser was disguised as "Alex Betge" to board MH 873 flight from Miri to Kuching.
 In the airport, Manser and his friend met police inspector Lores Matios at the boarding area.
 However, Matios was on his way to take a law exam at Kuching and he didn't notice the disguised Manser on board.
 Manser arrived in Kuching uneventfully and then took a flight on 26 March to Kuala Lumpur.
-On 27 March, Swiss ambassador to Kuala Lumpur Charles Steinhaeuslin made a surprise visit to Sarawak chief minister in Kuching.
+On 27 March, Swiss ambassador to Kuala Lumpur Charles Steinhaeuslin made a surprise visit to the Sarawak chief minister in Kuching.